MaikRoth/msd-dashboard/README.md

 ## Troubleshooting

 If you encounter any issues during the setup, make sure all prerequisites are correctly installed and that you're following the steps in the correct order.
-For more specific problems, consult the documentation or reach out to the support team.